ngordon68/Router/README.md

 - Collaboration with coders and designers to bring our Hi-Fi prototype to life.
 - Test UI and UX through documentation.
 - Test code to find any inconsistencies.
+- Submit Project to TestFlight for UserFeedback and make changes accordingly.

 ## Color Reference